 PROTECT AT PLAYTIME:

-Shielding eczema-prone skin from playtime sun exposure can be problematic but our Scent Free SPF30 Sun Lotion for children offers high-factor sun protection without aggravating eczema-prone skin.
+Shielding eczema-prone skin from playtime sun exposure can be problematic but our Scent Free SPF30 Sun Cream for children offers high-factor sun protection without aggravating eczema-prone skin.

 Teach your child to apply it themselves so they can reapply during the school day where necessary.